babar-raza/package-descriptions/aspose.cloud/packagist/Aspose.Email Cloud SDK for PHP.md

 - Get email properties.
 - Create, list or delete email folders.

-## New Features in Version 20.2.0
+## New Features in Version 20.3

-- Fetch email client configuration settings, such as, name, protocol type, host, port, and socket type etc.
+- Check whether an email address is disposable or not.
+- Create virtual multi-account to search, fetch and delete messages from several accounts at the same time.

+For the detailed notes, please visit [Aspose.Email Cloud 20.3 Release Notes](https://docs.aspose.cloud/display/emailcloud/Aspose.Email+Cloud+20.3+Release+Notes).

 ## Read & Write Email Formats

 **Microsoft Outlook:** MSG
 **Email:** EML

-## Platform Independence

-Aspose.Email Cloud’s platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

-## Getting Started with Aspose.Email Cloud SDK for PHP

-This repository contains Aspose.Email Cloud SDK for PHP source code.
-To use these SDKs, you will need App SID and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) ([free registration](https://id.containerize.com/signup?clientId=prod.discourse.aspose&redirectUrl=https://forum.aspose.cloud/session/sso) is required).

-Please check the [GitHub Repository](https://github.com/aspose-email-cloud/aspose-email-cloud-php) for the source code and examples.

 ## How to use the SDK

-You can either directly use it in your project via source code or get [Packagist distribution](https://packagist.org/packages/aspose/aspose-email-cloud) (recommended).
+You can either directly use it in your project via [source code](https://github.com/aspose-email-cloud/aspose-email-cloud-php) or get [Packagist distribution](https://packagist.org/packages/aspose/aspose-email-cloud) (recommended).

+## Prerequisites

+To use this SDK, you need an App SID and an App Key; they can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (it requires free registration in Aspose Cloud for this).

 ## Installation via Composer

-Aspose.Email Cloud SDK for PHP is available on `Packagist` as the `aspose-email-cloud` package.
+Aspose.Email Cloud SDK for PHP is available on [Packagist](https://packagist.org/packages/aspose/aspose-email-cloud) as the `aspose-email-cloud` package.
 Run the following command:

 ```console
 composer require aspose/aspose-email-cloud